chialab/dna/docs/guide/properties.md

 ### attribute

 The name of the attribute bound with the property.
-Every time the property had been updated, the new value is reflected to the specified attribute name in the DOM, as well as any attribute change will be synced with the property.
+Every time the property is updated, the new value is reflected to the specified attribute name in the DOM, as well as any attribute change will be synced with the property.
 If specified, it also works for `state` fields.

 You can also customize the default converters between attributes and properties with `fromAttribute` and `toAttribute`.